graphicscorelab/graphicscorelab.github.io/README.md

 Graphic Score Laboratory is a cross-disciplinary workshop for people who play music (*score players*) and people who work with visual media (*score makers*).
 Score makers bring selected visual media to display in the space for score players to interpret as graphic musical scores.
 Through this format, Graphic Score Laboratory functions as a meeting space for artists and musicians.

-The inaugural Graphic Score Laboratory workshop on 15.11.2025 will be facilitated by [Rachel Barron](https://www.rachel-barron.com/) and [Lucy Strauss](https://lucystrauss.com/).
+The inaugural Graphic Score Laboratory workshop on 15.11.2025 will be held in English and facilitated by [Rachel Barron](https://www.rachel-barron.com/) and [Lucy Strauss](https://lucystrauss.com/).
 This event is part of [a full day of activities](https://www.artka.se/events/solidarity-ecologies) by the Pony Books Artist Network for the Göteborg International Biennial for Contemporary Art [(GIBCA) Extended](https://www.gibca.se/en/gibca-extended/programme/) program.
+This event is realised with the support of Kultur Ungdom.

 # `"FAQ"`